ArseniyTy/FaceLandmarkDetection/README.md

 ![](images/face_photo_example_processed.png)

-This project was done in terms of the __The 80th University Scientific Conference of Students and Postgraduates__.
+This project was done in terms of __The 80th University Scientific Conference of Students and Postgraduates__.
 The text in Russian is available [here](papers/conference.pdf).
 There is also a more detailed version of this text [here](papers/full_version.pdf).

 Source jupyter notebook in English with main aspects of the project is available [here](./src.ipynb).